KodrAus/mentor-rfcs/default-fields/0000-default-fields.md

 ## Explicit syntax for opting into field defaults

 Field defaults could require callers to use an opt-in syntax like `..`.
 This would make it clearer to callers that additional code could be run on struct initialisation, weakening arguments against more powerful default expressions.
 However it would prevent field default from being used to maintain backwards compatibility, and reduce overall ergonomics.
 If it's unclear whether or not a particular caller will use a default field value then its addition can't be treated as a non-breaking change.

+Callers could be forced to opt-in to this feature by adding a private field to a structure that does nothing, meaning the structure couldn't be initialised without using defaults.

-The goal of this design is to let users build a struct as if its default fields weren't there.
+The goal of the design proposed in this RFC is to let users build a struct as if its default fields weren't there.

 # Unresolved questions
 [unresolved]: #unresolved-questions